Al-Saqib/Patient-Management-System/README.md

 # Project for CPSC 210 Summer Term-2

-## A patient management system for a diagnostic center
+## A patient management application for a diagnostic center

 :arrow_forward: This is my first desktop application written in java, developed for CPSC-210 class at UBC.